jenho-webdev/Weather-Dashboard/README.md

 ## About the Project

-A simple weather forecast dashboard using openweather API.
-It allow user to retrieve weather data for cities.
+A simple weather forecast dashboard using openweather API Current Weather API and 3hours/5days max weather forcast API to give users weather forecast for the next 5 days.
+It allow user to retrieve weather data for cities with city name, state code and country code.

 ## User Story

 ```